How can we help you?

 Vestas is currently upscaling a new chemical solution that can break down epoxy resin into virgin-grade materials.
 Once matured, this solution will eliminate the disposal of epoxy-based blades in landfills when decommissioned.
 In time, legacy blade material currently sitting in landfills and blade material in operational wind farms can be disassembled and re-used by applying this technology.
 The newly-developed solution supports Vestas’ goal of achieving zero-waste wind turbines by 2040.

-The concrete foundations will be removed to a depth of at least 200 mm below ground surface, but the bulk of the foundation will be left in-situ.
-The excavated area will be backfilled with compatible local material and then covered with 200 mm of topsoil to ensure that grazing and farming activities can be resumed.
+The concrete foundations will be removed to a depth of at least 500 mm below ground surface, but the bulk of the foundation will be left in-situ.
+The excavated area will be backfilled with compatible local material and then covered with topsoil to ensure that grazing and farming activities can be resumed.

-In many cases, the access roads built as part of the wind project will become a valuable asset for the host landowners.
-At the end of project life, we will consult with host landowners to determine if they would like the access roads to remain or would like them rehabilitated.
-Access roads which are no longer needed for farming operations will be covered with 200 mm of topsoil and seeded with native vegetation.
+In many cases, the access tracks built as part of the wind project will become a valuable asset for the host landowners.
+At the end of project life, we will consult with host landowners to determine if they would like the access tracks to remain or would like them rehabilitated.
+Access tracks which are no longer needed for farming operations will be covered with 200 mm of topsoil and seeded with native vegetation.